johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/ImageConfigurations.md

 ## Activation

-01. Create a HOF, at site level, responsible for transforming a plain image-based component into a Gatsby Image component.
+01. Create a HOC, at site level, responsible for transforming a plain image-based component into a Gatsby Image component.

     ```ts